msupply-foundation/msupply_docs/content/docs/distribution/customer_returns.md

 The `Confirm` button updates the status of a return.
 The status which you can confirm depends on the current status of the return and follows the sequence shown below.

-When managing an Customer Return, you can only confirm it as Delivered or Verified.
+When managing a Customer Return, you can only confirm it as Delivered or Verified.

 | Confirm...            | Current Status | Next Status |
 | :-------------------- | :------------- | :---------- |